SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-dietary-modifications/index.md

-# Mast Cell Activation Syndrome dietary modifications
+# Mast Cell Activation Syndrome (MCAS): dietary modifications

 Mast Cell Activation Syndrome (MCAS) treatments can use dietary modifications such as: